B's OG Salmon Jerky

 - Drying time may vary due to the salmon’s thickness and fat content, as well as the altitude and humidity of your environment

-- If you do not have chili paste, you can use chili flakes instead, however the acidity in a paste helps better marinade the salmon resulting in a more prominent spice and flavour in the jerky.
-If using flakes, use 1 tbsp acid (recommended: apple cider vinegar, rice vinegar, fresh lime juice or fresh orange juice) and 1 tsp chili flakes.
+- If you do not have chili paste: you can use a combination of chili flakes and an acid such as apple cider vinegar, rice vinegar, fresh lime juice or fresh orange juice.
+Use 1 tbsp acid and 1 tsp chili flakes. Â

 - Scroll down for storage guidelines